 Please, please, PLEASE, always remember to work with your physician when making a change in your diet and lifestyle.
 Anything can affect your porphyria, and anything can cause a fatal or permanently debilitating attack.
-The American Porphyria Foundation can provide you with a list of drugs that are safe as well as an eating plan from a source which I think is questionable.
+The American Porphyria Foundation can provide you with a list of drugs that are safe but the eating plan is from a source which I think is questionable.
 Low-fat diets are ridiculous and dangerous.
 I have trained as a nutrition specialist and my site I mentioned before is cumulative knowledge and real-life experience.

-I'm on a high-fat, low-carb diet within the Ketogenic spectrum.
+I was previously on a high-fat, low-carb diet within the Ketogenic spectrum.
 I am now on the Carnivore diet, which has made life easier but not done anything to improve light sensitivity.
-I consume plenty of raw or cooked organ meats, fish, egg yolks, butter, full-fat dairy, and some muscle meats.
-I lost 55 lbs in the first four months without lifting a finger, but only got off refined carbs at first, and have lost lost 125 lbs to date and manage porphyria better.
+I consume plenty of raw or cooked organ meats and fatty steak, fish, egg yolks, butter, full-fat fermented dairy like cheeses, and heavy cream.
+I lost 55 lbs in the first four months without lifting a finger, but only got off refined carbs at first, and have lost lost almost 200 lbs to date and manage porphyria better after 7 years, now.
 Nutrition is key to a more comfortable porphyric.

 The reason this works is because porphyria causes muscle and neurological seizures, and Ketogenic prevents seizures of all types.
 More science is revealing this diet to be a way to manage many diseases and disorders.